open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-discussions-04.md

 serialization to optimize network costs.

 One of the other ways to optimize observability data at scale is to decide how much of it you want to store for future use.
+You should optimize data storage so that you incur less cost.

 ## Other Important discussion points